By Kendall Betts

-KBHC 2017 will build on the experiences of all of the twenty-two previous camps and will be Bernhard Scully's first year as Artistic Director.
+KBHC 2018 will build on the experiences of all of the twenty-three previous camps.
 Camp Ogontz continues to make improvements to their facilities to better accommodate us, most notably the completion of the new Ogontz Hall, in which KBHC gave the inaugural public concerts in 2013.
 Bernhard and I are constantly getting input from alumni, faculty and staff and I will use their suggestions to improve every aspect of the program.

 Professor, Eastman School of Music

 Faculty at KBHC: 1999, 2005-2006, 2012, 2013, 2016, 2017

 "[The] KBHC experience, I think, minute for minute, is an oracle of expertise and information.
 In any given week, the campers have access to professionals who have anywhere from 10-50 years of experience playing and teaching the horn.

 If you want to get down to brass tacks, learn something, and improve your playing, this is the place to go.